AlexJohan97/js-fundamental-assessment/challenge-1/README.md

 Max Total: `120`.

-Note: The bonus are optional but highly recommended to implement since the bootcamp is reserved to a maximum size of people.
+Note: The bonus are optional but highly recommended to implement.